Some tips on how to write an essay conclusion

 - Make sure you summarize your evidence in the conclusion and leave your reader with a recommendation for further research or a thought-provoking question.

 After you finish your conclusion (and of course the rest of your paper) you should make sure your position is supported by facts.
 Do this during the revision and proofreading process.
+Also make sure to check proofreading jobs online service.
+There you will be able to find something for yourself.
 Make sure your paper has a hook.
 Make sure the paragraphs you included each have evidence enough to support the point made and that you presented any opposition if applicable.
 Check that your sentence structure was varied and your word choice was concise.
 Make sure the transitions in between paragraphs was clear and that your conclusion conveys your position again and urges thought or action on behalf of the reader.

 - Hamlet essay sample